Valencia: Middle Ages

-The city surrendered to the invading Moors (Arabs) about 714 AD.
+After the fall of the Western Roman Empire, Valencia became part of the Visigothic Kingdom from 546 to 711 AD.
+The city surrendered to the invading Moors about 714 AD.
 Abd al-Rahman I laid waste to old Valencia by 788–789.
-From then on, the name of Valencia (Arabised as Balansiya) appears more related to the wider area than to the city, which is primarily cited as Madînat al-Turâb (city of 'earth', 'sand' or possibly 'dirt') and presumably had a diminished importance throughout the period.
+From then on, the name of Valencia (Arabised as Balansiya) appears more related to the wider area than to the city, which is primarily cited as Madînat al-Turâb ('city of earth' or 'sand') and presumably had diminished importance throughout the period.
 During the emiral period, the surrounding territory, under the ascendancy of Berber chieftains, was prone to unruliness.
-In the wake of the start of the fitna of al-Andalus, Valencia became the head of an independent emirate, initially controlled by eunuchs, and then, after 1021, by Abd al-Azîz (a grandson of Almanzor).
-Valencia experienced a notable urban development in this period.
-Many Jews lived in Valencia, including the accomplished Jewish poet Solomon ibn Gabirol, who spent his last years in the city.
+In the wake of the start of the fitna of al-Andalus, Valencia became the head of an independent emirate, the Taifa of Valencia.
+It was initially controlled by eunuchs, and then, after 1021, by Abd al-Azîz (a grandson of Almanzor).
+Valencia experienced notable urban development in this period.
+Many Jews lived in Valencia, including the accomplished Jewish poet and philosopher Solomon ibn Gabirol, who spent his last years in the city.
 After a damaging offensive by Castilian–Leonese forces towards 1065, the territory became a satellite of the Taifa of Toledo, and following the fall of the latter in 1085, a protectorate of "El Cid".
 A revolt erupted in 1092, handing the city to the Almoravids and forcing El Cid to take the city by force in 1094, henceforth establishing his own principality.

-Following the evacuation of the city in 1102, Almoravids took control.
-As the Almoravid empire crumbled in the mid 12th-century, ibn Mardanīsh took control of eastern al-Andalus, creating a Murcia-centered independent emirate to which Valencia belonged, resisting Almohads until 1172.
-During the Almohad rule the city perhaps had a population of about 20,000.
-When the city fell to James I of Aragon, the Jewish population constituted about 7 percent of the total population.
+Following the evacuation of the city in 1102, the Almoravids took control.
+As the Almoravid empire crumbled in the mid 12th-century, ibn Mardanīsh took control of eastern al-Andalus, creating a Murcia-centred independent emirate to which Valencia belonged, resisting the Almohads until 1172.
+During the Almohad rule, the city perhaps had a population of about 20,000.
+When the city fell to James I of Aragon, the Jewish population constituted about 7 per cent of the total population.